Rodman Wanamaker: Liturgical arts

-Rodman Wanamaker was a patron of many important commissions in the field of liturgical arts, and his legacy includes a sterling silver altar and silver pulpit at St. Mary Magdalene Church, Sandringham, the church of the King's Sandringham House estate in Norfolk, England, as well as a massive processional cross for Westminster Abbey, known as the 'Wanamaker Cross of Westminster'.
+Rodman Wanamaker was a patron of many important commissions in the field of liturgical arts, and his legacy includes a sterling silver altar and silver pulpit at St. Mary Magdalene Church, Sandringham, the church of the King's Sandringham House estate in Norfolk, England.
+He also presented a massive processional cross for Westminster Abbey, known as the 'Wanamaker Cross of Westminster', via his chief of staff Colonel William E Wood at a special service on Christmas Eve 1922.
 He made important additions to his Philadelphia parish of St. Mark's Church, notably the sumptuously appointed Lady Chapel, which was a memorial to his first wife, Fernanda.

 He commissioned architect John T. Windrim to design a free-standing bell tower for the Church of St. James the Less in the Philadelphia neighborhood of Allegheny West.
 It is also an extensive mausoleum for the Wanamaker family.

 Wanamaker-Millrose Games

 In 1908 Rodman Wanamaker initiated the Millrose Games.
 They are now held at The Armory in New York City.
 (Millrose was Wanamaker's country estate near Jenkintown, Pennsylvania.)
 He also inaugurated the Wanamaker Mile, and reportedly began the tradition of playing The Star-Spangled Banner at sporting events.
 The games were moved from Madison Square Garden to the Fort Washington Avenue Armory in 2012.